 - Preparing the job site or cleaning up afterwards

-Once the training or apprenticeship program is complete, HVAC helpers then have the option to become certified through any number of organizations, such as the HVAC Excellence or the Air Conditioning Contractors of America.
-These certifications typically require passing an exam and may require completing a certain amount of work experience or continuing education credits.
+Once the training or apprenticeship program is complete, HVAC helpers can then receive certification from a known organization, including the HVAC Excellence or the Air Conditioning Contractors of America.
+Becoming certified requires passing a test as well as a specific amount of work experience or continuing education credits.

-The average salary of an HVAC helper varies depending on factors such as their total experience, the region where they work and the type of company they work for.
+An HVAC helper's salary usually depends on their total experience, the region where they work and which company they end up working for.

-Based on findings from the Bureau of Labor Statistics, typical starting wage for HVAC helpers is approximately $37,000, although some HVAC helpers can eventually earn more.
-With experience and additional training, HVAC helpers can graduate into fully certified HVAC technicians, earning higher average salaries.
+Based on findings from the Bureau of Labor Statistics, typical starting wage for HVAC helpers is approximately $37,000, though a few HVAC helpers can eventually earn more.
+With experience and more training programs, HVAC helpers can graduate into fully certified HVAC technicians, which typically earn higher salaries.

-Generally, HVAC helpers are key members of any heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-With the right training and experience, an HVAC helper can expect to be a valuable part of the HVAC industry.
+All in all,, HVAC helpers are key members of any heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+With the right training and experience, an HVAC helper can become a valuable and well-paid member of the HVAC industry.